wagtail/wagtail/docs/contributing/developing.rst

 Compiling static assets
 ~~~~~~~~~~~~~~~~~~~~~~~

-All static assets such as JavaScript, CSS, images, and fonts for the Wagtail admin are compiled from their respective sources by ``gulp``.
+All static assets such as JavaScript, CSS, images, and fonts for the Wagtail admin are compiled from their respective sources by ``webpack``.
 The compiled assets are not committed to the repository, and are compiled before packaging each new release.
 Compiled assets should not be submitted as part of a pull request.

 To compile the assets, run: